 Anyone who lives in Southeast Michigan knows winter temperatures can be downright miserable – and when the air becomes dry more problems crop up.
 Humidity levels plummet during winter months due to the fact cold air isn’t capable of holding the moisture warm air can.
-Humidity of about 45% is ideal for your indoor spaces during winter, however it often drops to 15% or even lower.
-This can result in a host of problems including not only discomfort, but your home and health as well.
+A humidity of about 45% is ideal for your indoor spaces during winter.
+However, it often drops to 15% or even lower.
+This can result in a host of problems including not only discomfort but your home and health as well.

+Dry air is damaging to your skin.
 We all know how painful it can be when hands or lips become cracked and dry.
 The itching can be maddening as well.
-Our skin is comprised of more than 50% water, so when dry air comes around it can aggravate acne, eczema and other skin conditions.
+Our skin is comprised of more than 50% water, so when dry air comes around, it can aggravate acne, eczema and other skin conditions.
 Adding humidity to the air can help greatly when caring for your skin.

-This is another result of extremely dry air, and one that’s super uncomfortable.
-We do most of our breathing through our noses, so when air lacks moisture it can dry out the nasal passages and cause itching or discomfort.
+Irritated nasal passages?
+This is another result of extremely dry air and one that’s super uncomfortable.
+We do most of our breathing through our noses, so when air lacks moisture, it can dry out the nasal passages and cause itching or discomfort.
 Not only that, dry, irritated nasal passages can result in nosebleeds.
 Again, it’s important to ensure the air inside your home is properly humidified.

+Dry air can result in damage to your home and furnishings.
 Many people don’t realize the negative impact of dry air on their home and furnishings.
 When the air becomes dry, it will pull moisture from anywhere it can find it – and this includes the wood frame of your home, wood floors, and even wood furnishings.
 You may notice creaking hardwood floors, gaps in windows constructed of wood, or even gaps between walls and ceilings.
-Not only is it damaging, it can cost you in terms of heating your home as cold air can infiltrate these gaps.
+Not only is it damaging, but it can also cost you regarding heating your home as cold air can infiltrate these gaps.
 Dry air can cause wood furnishings to crack, or artwork, books or other paper items to warp or wrinkle.
 It’s also very damaging to musical instruments.
 Humidity to the rescue!

+Oh, the painful shocks of static electricity.
 We’ve all experienced static electricity when walking in socks across the carpet or touching something metal such as a doorknob.
-It can be painful and it certainly isn’t pleasant!
-Dry air causes the build up of static electricity, and you’ll probably notice clothes clinging together when you remove them from the dryer or even your hair standing on end when you try to brush it.
+It can be painful, and it certainly isn’t pleasant!
+Dry air causes the build-up of static electricity, and you’ll probably notice clothes clinging together when you remove them from the dryer or even your hair standing on end when you try to brush it.
 By properly humidifying the air you can eliminate static electricity.

-Portable humidifiers are capable of adding moisture to a single room, however the best solution is a whole-home humidifier.
-These area available in bypass and power models.
+Portable humidifiers are capable of adding moisture to a single room, however, the best solution is a whole-home humidifier.
+These are available in bypass and power models.